BYLAWS

 Section 4 – Dues

-Dues of the Association shall be set by the Board with the approval of the membership.
+WAPED dues shall be set by the Board with the approval of the membership.

 Section 5 – Payment of Dues

 Dues shall be made payable to WAPED and submitted to the Treasurer.
 Payments shall be due September 1 of each year.
-A member shall become inactive for nonpayment of dues sixty (60) days after the due date and shall lose all membership privileges until such time as dues are paid in full.
+A member shall become inactive for nonpayment of dues sixty (60) days after the due date and shall lose all membership privileges until dues are paid in full.

 ARTICLE 3 – OFFICERS OF WAPED